ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

   ![Architecture](images/solution53-powerai-vision-hidden/architecture_diagram.png)

-1. User provisions a PowerAI vision trial preinstalled VSI and logs into a backend application to train and deploy a deep learning model(API) for image classification.
+1. Admin logs into a backend PowerAI vision trial application running on a VSI to train and deploy a deep learning model(API) for image classification.The VSI {{site.data.keyword.bplong_notm}} is provisioned through {{site.data.keyword.bplong_notm}} on a {{site.data.keyword.vpc_short}}.
-2. User deploys a web application to a front-end subnet on {{site.data.keyword.vpc_short}} through {{site.data.keyword.bplong_notm}}.
+2. Admin deploys a web application to a front-end subnet on the same {{site.data.keyword.vpc_short}} through {{site.data.keyword.bplong_notm}}.
-3. The front-end app provides the UI to upload an image that is passed to the back-end API for classification.
+3. The front-end communicates with the backend, sending and receiving images for classification and displaying the results on the web page.
-4. User uploads an image for classification to the front-end web app
+4. User uploads an image to the front-end web app for classification

 ## Before you begin
 {: #prereqs}

 This tutorial requires:
 * {{site.data.keyword.cloud_notm}} CLI,
   * vpc-infrastructure/infrastructure-service plugin
 * Obtain an [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
 * If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
 By default, the private key is found at `$HOME/.ssh/id_rsa`.
 [Upload your public SSH key](https://{DomainName}/vpc/compute/sshKeys) to [{{site.data.keyword.Bluemix}}.